 23. WATER IS ESSENTIAL

 My husband says it, my dad says it, my mom says it, my doctor says it and other bloggers say it.
 Drink Water!
-Lot’s and lot’s of water.
-Go pee and drink more water.
-Personally I have never been good with the whole drinking water thing but I forced myself during my pregnancy… at least most of the time.
+Lots and lots of water.
+Pee and drink more water.
+Personally, I have never been good with the whole drinking water thing, but I forced myself during my pregnancy… at least most of the time.